-Name Logo Activities United Nations Global Compact (UNGC) Security The isofestication of hyper Image: Security of the isofestication of hyper The isofestication of hyper Image: Security of the isofestication of hyper The isofestication of hyper An initiative advocated by the United Nations that requires compa- nies to comply with and implement 10 principles in the areas of "human rights," "labour," "environment" and "anti-corruption."
+Name Logo Activities United Nations Global Compact (UNGC) Provide the second se An initiative advocated by the United Nations that requires compa- nies to comply with and implement 10 principles in the areas of "human rights," "labour," "environment" and "anti-corruption."
 We joined in September 2018 and participate in a subcommittee of the Global Compact Network Japan (GCNJ).
 RE100 Initiative An international initiative of major companies around the world pledging to use 100% renewable energy in their business opera- tions.
 We joined in October 2017, becoming the second Japanese company to do so.
 TCFD Consortium Consortium The Task Force on Climate-related Financial Disclosures (TCFD) is a framework for disclosing financial information on corporate cli- mate change initiatives and impacts.
 The TCFD Consortium was organized by companies supporting the TCFD.
 We joined in July 2018, with an endorsement of the TCFD.
 SBT Initiative SCIENCE BASED TARGETS An initiative requiring companies to adopt evidence-based $\mbox{CO}{\rm 2}$ emissions reduction targets.
 We acquired verification in April 2018.
 Japan Climate Initiative (JCI) JAPAN CLIMATE INITIATIVE A network of non-governmental organizations encompassing enterprises, local governments and other organizations working actively on climate change countermeasures.
 We have participated in the network since its establishment in July 2018.
-Japan Climate Leaders' Partnership (JCLP) ) JCLP A group of corporations aiming to achieve a carbon-free society committed to sustainability.
+Japan Climate Leaders' Partnership (JCLP)) JCLP A group of corporations aiming to achieve a carbon-free society committed to sustainability.
 We formally joined as a full member in August 2016.
 We participate in the construction working group, renewable energy promotion project, and communications and public relations project.
 Global Alliance for Buildings and Construction (GlobalABC) Global Alliance for Buildings and Construction An organization of numerous companies, local governments, organizations, NGOs and others aiming for zero emissions, high efficiency and resilience in the fields of architecture and construc- tion.
 We have participated since May 2016.
 Japan Business Initiative for Biodiversity (JBIB) ド日本 2005年1月1日日日日日の1000000 全国と主知多日世イニングディブ An initiative of highly motivated companies committed to biodiver- sity conservation and sustainability.
 We have participated in this initiative since its beginning in April 2008.
 TNFD Forum TNFDMember An initiative that shares the vision and mission of the Taskforce on Nature-related Financial Disclosures (TNFD) and provides technical support aimed at sharing information and building frameworks.
 We have participated since February 2022.